-\ Year 2000 data are actual population counts, years 2005-2020 are projections.
+\ Year 2000 data are actual disability counts, years 2005-2020 are projections.

-Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Adams County according to age group.
+Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Mahoning County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 272 were severely disabled in 2000, compared to a projected 383 in 2020.
+With regard to the older female population, 3,612 were severely disabled in 2000, compared to a projected 3,781 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected among all age groups in Adams County, as these populations are expected to increase.
+Figure 7 shows that between 2000 and 2020, a decrease in numbers of severely disabled women is expected among the 70-79 and 80-89 age groups, because of expected decreases in these populations.
+An increase in numbers of severely disabled women is expected among the 60-69 and 90+ age groups in Mahoning County, as these populations are expected to increase.

+Figure 7

-Figure 7 Projections of the Number of Women Age 60+ with Severe Disability, by Age Group, Adams County, 2000\-2020
+Projections of the Number of Women Age 60+

+with Severe Disability, by Age Group,

+Mahoning County, 2000\-2020